subquery/subql/docs/create/graphql.md

 }
 ````

-### Querying JSON field
+### Querying JSON fields

-The drawback of using JSON types is a slight impact on query efficiency when filtering since each time it performs a text search on the entire entity.
+The drawback of using JSON types is a slight impact on query efficiency when filtering as each time it performs a text search, it is on the entire entity.

 However, the impact is still acceptable in our query service.
-Here is an example of how to use the `contains` operator in the GraphQL query on a JSON field to find the the first 5 users own phone numbers contains '0064'.
+Here is an example of how to use the `contains` operator in the GraphQL query on a JSON field to find the the first 5 users own phone numbers that contains '0064'.

 ```graphql
 #To find the the first 5 users own phone numbers contains '0064'.